 If the case is solid gold, it will often have a mark mentioning the gold content, such as “14K” or “18K”.
 Some [particularly early American] case makers unscrupulously significant gold-filled cases as “14K” or “18K”, allegedly indicating that the cases were 14 or 18-karat gold-filled, so it is always best if the case likewise states something like “Warranted United States Assay” after the karat marking.
 Again, when in doubt, have it professionally tested.

-Some, especially European, watches express the gold content as a decimal.
+Some, particularly European, watches express the gold content as a decimal.
 Pure gold is 24K, so a 18K watch would have “0.750” stamped on it and a 14K watch would have “0.585” stamped on it.

-A gold-filled case will often state how many years the gold is warranted to wear.
-Any time you see a period of years [” Guaranteed 20 years, “Warranted 10 years,” etc.] you can be sure the case is gold-filled and NOT solid gold.
-Keep in mind that an unusually heavy gold-filled case can sometimes produce a false reading when tested for gold content, and a solid gold case will NEVER be marked with a number of years it is warranted to wear.
-It is not uncommon to see a case marked “warranted 25 years” that is being sold as “solid gold” by a [hopefully] ignorant seller, and an informed buyer needs to be aware what he or she is actually buying.
+A gold-filled case will typically state the number of years the gold is required to wear.
+At any time you see a period of years [” Guaranteed 20 years, “Warranted 10 years,” and so on.] you can be sure the case is gold-filled and NOT strong gold.
+Bear in mind that an abnormally heavy gold-filled case can in some cases produce a false reading when tested for gold content, and a solid gold case will NEVER be marked with a variety of years it is necessitated to wear.
+It is not unusual to see a case marked “necessitated 25 years” that is being sold as “strong gold” by a [ideally] oblivious seller, and an informed buyer needs to be aware what she or he is really buying.